 We believe Rodger and Ellen continued to live in Keswick until their deaths -

 In terms of the rest of the family Rodger’s mother Elizabeth had died during the war, in July 1915.
-We’re not sure when his father Thomas died but his brother Tom Jackson Woof died in December 1972 aged 76.
+We’re not sure when his father Thomas died but we know in 1939 he was living with Rodger’s brother Tom Jackson and his wife Olive in Keswick.
+Tom Jackson had initially tried to join the Royal Flying Corps in November 1915 but was not accepted and we believe he ended up serving in the Royal Engineers for the duration of the war.
+He died in December 1972 aged 76.
 Rodger’s grand father Thomas had moved in with one of his daughters, Mary Jane, who had married William Macghie (a miner from Glenridding) in 1888.
 They moved to Cockermouth and were still living there with 76 year old Thomas in 1911.
 It seems the last of Rodger’s direct family living in the Dale was probably his Uncle Edmund, just five years older than him, who had been working at the Milcrest Hotel in Glenridding in 1901 as a porter and who married Charlotte McKeegan in Patterdale in November 1902.
 By 1911 he too had moved away, to Carlisle, where he was working as a Railway Labourer.
 We believe Edmund stayed in Carlisle until his death aged 77 in December 1952.